CT5051 - Advanced Electronics Systems (2025/26)

 On successful completion of this module students should be able to:

 LO2.
-Apply knowledge of engineering management principles, commercial context, change management, and relevant legal matters including intellectual property rights and awareness of the importance of equality, diversity and inclusion.
+Apply engineering management principles, including commercial considerations, change management, intellectual property rights, and the importance of equality, diversity, and inclusion.

 Bibliography